amitflex2010/KLM-Assignment/README.md

 ## Project Setup

-After taking code from git from the project root folder Run 'npm install'.
+After taking code from git, from the project root folder Run 'npm install'.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.